-Categories of Crimes and Look-back Periods for Use in Determining Eligibility application ("date of screening").
+Categories of Crimes and Look-back Periods for Use in Determining Eligibility

+The look-back periods in the Criminal History Screening Grid apply from the date of the conviction or date of release from detention or incarceration, whichever is more recent, to the date that MPHA processes the application ("date of screening").
 The grid applies to convictions.
 Conviction is defined as a final judgment in a criminal matter; including but not limited to a finding of guilty by judge or jury, or a plea of guilty.
 A stay of adjudication or a continuance for dismissal is not considered a final judgment under this Part.
 Attempts and conspiracies to commit a crime will be treated the same as the primary crime.
 For example, a conviction of attempted murder will be treated the same as murder and sent for further review.
 If there is doubt as to the application of the grid to an applicant's criminal history, the file will be sent for further review.